 To protect yourself against the virus and severe illness, the COVID-19 vaccine is available for eligible populations in Wisconsin.

-Patzwald said current recommendations from CDC, American College of OBGYN, and Society for Maternal Fetal Medicine, is that the COVID-19 vaccine should be made available to pregnant and lactating patients.
+Patzwald said current recommendations from CDC, American College of OBGYN, and Society for Maternal Fetal Medicine, is that the COVID-19 vaccine is recommended for all pregnant and lactating patients.

-If you are pregnant, breastfeeding or pumping, you have the choice to be vaccinated.
+If you are pregnant, breastfeeding or pumping, it is recommended that you should be vaccinated for COVID-19.

 Discuss benefits and risk with your provider

 CDC recommends talking with your provider about the COVID-19 vaccine.
 You can make a more informed decision when you understand your personal health history, benefits of the vaccination and risk for infection in your area.

 A few questions to consider are: